Laf111/CEMU-Batch-Framework/README.md

 - Launch and close one or more third party softwares (DS4windows, Wiimotehook ...);

 - Automatic graphics pack creation: you don't need to wait for the release of graphics packs for a yet not supported game to play at a resolution other than the native one (tested successfully on dozens of games) since BatchFW will try to create them automatically.
-And when an official pack for the game comes out BatchFW will automatically replace the created one.
+And when an official pack for the game comes out BatchFW will automatically replace the created one;

-- Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for one or more aspect ratios.
+- Automatic graphics pack completion (optional): BatchFw complete the range of available resolutions for one or more aspect ratios;

-- Prepare a SDcard content for your Wii-U (optional) : format using fat32format and install apps (HBL, DDD, NandDumper, CBHC, Loadiine_GX2, MOCHA, SigPatcher2SysMenu, WUP_installer_GX2, SaveMii_MOD, FTPiiU for MOCHA and CBHC).
+- Prepare a SDcard content for your Wii-U (optional) : format using fat32format and install apps (HBL, DDD, NandDumper, CBHC, Loadiine_GX2, MOCHA, SigPatcher2SysMenu, WUP_installer_GX2, SaveMii_MOD, FTPiiU for MOCHA and CBHC);

 - FTP transferts with your Wii-U (optional) :
     - BatchFw use WinScp for FTP transferts (WinScp.com + an ini file template);